eduzen/rindus/README.md

 ## Django application to manage (CRUD) users and their bank account data (IBAN).

 This project runs with `docker` (you can use traditional `virtualenv` but it's prepared out of the box for `docker`).
-We choose Django 2.0 and Python 3.6 The database is a postgresql.
-We use the django templates for this exercise, because it easy to manage all the app only with python.
-However we prefer djangorestframework and a javascript framework for a production escenario.
+We choose `Django 2.0` and `Python 3.6` The database is a `postgresql`.
+We use the django templates for this exercise, because it easy to manage all the app only with `python`.
+However we prefer `django-rest-framework` and a `javascript framework` for a production escenario.

 ### Requirements: